 - Obsessive-compulsive disorder (OCD)

-The signs of co-occurring disorders will vary depending on the specific disorders involved.
-However, there are some general signs that may indicate that a person is struggling with both a substance use disorder and a mental health condition.
+There are some general signs that may indicate that a person is struggling with both a substance use disorder and a mental health condition:

 1. Using Drugs to Deal with Depression and Anxiety